NVIDIA/grcuda/README.md

    ./gu install ruby
    ```

-## Instructions to build grCUDA from Sources
+## Instructions to build GrCUDA from Sources

-grCUDA requires the [mx build tool](https://github.com/graalvm/mx).
+GrCUDA requires the [mx build tool](https://github.com/graalvm/mx).
 Clone the mx
 repository and add the directory into `$PATH`, such that the `mx` can be invoked from
 the command line.

-Build grCUDA and the unit tests:
+Build GrCUDA and the unit tests:

 ```console
 cd <directory containing this README>